Tencent-RTC/TUICallKit/Web/README.md

 **demos/basic/**

-- The `demos/basic/` directory contains the basic demo of TUICallKit, which is integrated with all the features of the full TUICallKit component.
+- The `demos/basic/` directory contains the Vue3 basic demo of TUICallKit, which is integrated with all the features of the full TUICallKit component.
 - A debug panel is integrated at the bottom of the demo page.
+You can enter your application information directly, please refer to [Run the Vue3 Demo](https://github.com/tencentyun/TUICallKit/blob/main/Web/demos/basic/README.md).

+**demos/basic-vue2/**

+- The `demos/basic-vue2/` directory contains the Vue2 basic demo of TUICallKit, which is integrated with all the features of the full TUICallKit component.
-You can enter your application information directly, please refer to [Run the Demo](https://github.com/tencentyun/TUICallKit/blob/main/Web/demos/basic/README.md) for details.
+- A debug panel is integrated at the bottom of the demo page.
+You can enter your application information directly, please refer to [Run the Vue2 Demo](https://github.com/tencentyun/TUICallKit/blob/main/Web/demos/basic/README.md).

 **src/**